theforeman/hammer-cli/doc/creating_commands.md

 HammerCLI::Settings.get(:hello_world, :name)  # get a nested value
 ```

-There are more possibilities where to place your config file for hammer.
+There are more ways where to place your config file for hammer.
+The best practice is to place module's configuration into a separate file named by
+the module.
+In this example it would be `~/.hammer/cli.modules.d/hello_world.yml`.

 Read more in [the settings howto](https://github.com/theforeman/hammer-cli#configuration).